 A Varied Array

 I have mentored people in a multitude of different roles: chief executives, senior managers, fundraisers, Board members, grant givers, social entrepreneurs and community musicians.
 I have also worked with an entire senior management team on a one to one basis (save for the Chief Executive).

 Some have been part of very large organisations, others have been sole practitioners.
-They have worked in a whole array or areas from sports clubs to hearing loss, musical inclusion to reducing drug and alcohol dependence.
+They have worked in a whole array of areas from sports clubs to finance, musical inclusion to reducing drug and alcohol dependence.
 A myriad of issues have been discussed and acted upon during and between mentoring sessions.

 I am sufficiently mindful to appreciate that my success at mentoring depends, to a large extent, on working with great mentees!
 Consequently, I seek to work with people who are motivated to develop, take responsibility and are committed to the mentoring process.

 While the organisation may pay for the mentoring, I do not share any information disclosed during sessions with the organisation or anyone else, unless I am required to by law, or if maintaining confidentiality is likely to endanger the mentee, myself or a third party.
 Unless I have the mentee’s consent, the only information shared with the organisation is the number/type of sessions conducted and when they have taken place.